*As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.

-Let’s take a look at how down payments work and which loan types offer little to no money down.
+Let’s look at how down payments work, and which loan types offer little to no money down.
 Learning about these options now will help you determine which loan best suits your goals and your unique financial situation.

 What Is A Down Payment?

-A down payment is an amount of money, typically expressed as a percentage of a home’s purchase price, that is paid when you sign final documents to close on your mortgage.
+A down payment is an amount of money, typically expressed as a percentage of a home’s purchase price, that’s paid when you sign final documents to close on your mortgage.
 The remainder of the home’s purchase price is borrowed and paid off through the mortgage.

 For example, if a borrower puts down 3% on a home with a $150,000 purchase price, they would pay $4,500 upfront at closing and borrow $145,500 from their lender.
 Compare this to a 20% down payment equal to $30,000.

 Making a down payment is often referred to as “putting down” a certain percentage of the purchase price.
 In other words, “making a 3% down payment” and “putting down 3%” mean the same thing.

 Lenders tend to require down payments because it reduces the risk that comes with lending such a large amount of money.
 The more you invest in a home up front, the lower your mortgage payments can be and the less likely you are to default on your mortgage.

 Because the down payment plays a significant role in assessing mortgage risk, the amount you put down affects your mortgage in several ways.

 A no-down-payment mortgage is exactly what it sounds like: no money is required at closing except standard closing costs.